project-arcana/phantasm-hardware-interface/README.md

 # Phantasm Hardware Interface

-Phantasm hardware interface (phi) is an abstraction over Vulkan and D3D12, aiming to be succinct without restricting access to the underlying APIs within reason.
+Phantasm hardware interface (PHI) is an abstraction over Vulkan and D3D12, aiming to be succinct without restricting access to the underlying APIs within reason.
 Primary goals:

 - Small API surface
 - High performance